yyberi/logger/README.md

 * Production logs are written asynchronously; buffered logs may be lost if the process exits abruptly.
 * The timestamp override yields ISO-formatted strings; no further configuration needed.

+## License

+This project is licensed under the [MIT License](./LICENSE).
+Feel free to use and modify as needed.